MarkYiLXD/markyilxd.github.io/_projects/(5) plusminusflashcards.md

 **Issue 2:**

-Since the right side was also random, there was only a 1/24 chance that the equation would actually be correct.
+Since the right side was also random, there was only a small percentage chance that the equation would actually be correct.
 The learner's experience would be negatively impacted as there should be an equal chance between right and wrong.

 **Solution 2:**